aslam2003/intelunnati_PSA/README.md

 # intelunnati_PSA
-The repository consists of report and approach documents ,coding implementation,models used and video demonstration of the project solution for the problem statement:Fake News Detection using Python and Machine Learning
+The repository consists of report and approach documents,presentation ,coding implementation,models used and video demonstration of the project solution for the problem statement:Fake News Detection using Python and Machine Learning